-Ironically if you’re not making progress with your hamstring stretches you may find the Janu Sirasana helps improve your flexibility when doing the more targeted hamstring stretch.
-Equally if you rotate your foot and ‘explore the movement available’ while in the yoga version we are considering this will help make the stretch more targeted for the hamstrings.
-I told you up front the boundaries were blurred…
+Ironically if you’re not making progress with your hamstring stretches you may find the Janu Sirasana helps improve your flexibility than when doing the more targeted hamstring stretch.
+This is because the yoga position stretches what in Anatomy Trains terms we refer to the superficial back line.
+Our interpretation of which is shown below:

 Yoga 2 – 1 Physiotherapy